fritz-raphael/ud-bikeshare-data/readme.md

-# Project for Udacity's 'Python for Data Science'-Course
+## Project for Udacity's 'Python for Data Science'-Course

-The goal was to write a terminal program that enables the user to get **statistical data on bikesharing** in three US-cities (Chicago, New York City, and Washington).
+The goal of this project was to write a terminal program that enables the user to get **statistical data on bikesharing** in three US-cities (Chicago, New York City, and Washington).